Lesson video

 It looks like a very happy family home.

-Much more empty, much less colourful, and doesn't look like it's full of Christmas decorations and family photos or anything like that.
+In contrast, we have the moon and the man's house, which is much smaller than Lily's house, much more empty, much less colorful, and doesn't look like it's full of Christmas decorations and family photos or anything like that.

-So two really different settings and we want to use adjectives that describe the settings and create really clear images in the reader's head and also so they can really understand how different the moon is to Lily's home.
+So two really different settings and we want to use adjectives that describe the settings and create really clear images in the reader's head, and also so they can really understand how different the moon is to Lily's home.

 So let's think about describing Lily's house.

-We've got them at the inside her house, the corridor and this living room, and then we also have the outside.
+We've got three images here from the film, we've got the inside her house, the corridor and the living room, and then we also have the outside.

 Try to create really positive images in the reader's head of her house.